Handling S3 Throttling During High-Throughput Binlog Archiving

 if self.queue.full():

-# Hard backpressure: pause binlog rotation or trigger alert
+# Hard backpressure: pause rotation cadence / raise an alert,

 await self.queue.put(segment)